-Let’s dig right in without skipping a bunch of formalities.
+Let’s dig right in and skip a bunch of formalities.

 1) Same Layout